rhl-bthr/parchment/_posts/2018-10-20-markdown-posts.md

 ---
 layout: post
-title: How to write posts
+title: Or maybe Markdown
-snippet: This 5 minute guide teaches you how to write posts in
+snippet: This post explains how you can write posts using Markdown.
-         Parchment.
-tags: [guide]
+tags: [guide, markdown]
 ---

-You can write posts in html or Markdown.
-This example uses markdown.
+This post is written in markdown, but you can also write a [post using html]({% post_url 2020-02-27-html-posts %}).
 Posts should be named as `%yyyy-%mm-%dd-your-post-title-here.md`, and placed in the `_posts/` directory.

-Drafts should be kept in `_drafts/` directory.
+Drafts can be kept in `_drafts/` directory.

 -------------